-In 2011 my consulting partner Chris Ferrel, Phd and I, led a team to compete for a Transit Cooperative Research Project (TCRP H-45).
+In 2011 I helped lead a team to compete for a Transit Cooperative Research Project (TCRP H-45).
 This is one of many programs funded by the National Academy of Sciences, Engineering, and Medicine.

 The objective of this research was to develop a handbook that presented a framework for assessing the livability outcomes of transit corridor planning and decision making.
 The framework includes methods for evaluating transit corridor-level livability outcomes and metrics that relate transit corridor planning to livability.
 The framework addresses the six livability principles developed by DOT, HUD, & EPA in their Partnership for Sustainable Communities.